TirousCoded/TAUL/docs/grammars.md

 # Grammars

-This document details the basics concepts and terminology relating to TAUL *grammars*.
+This document details the basics of TAUL *grammars*.

 ## Production Rules